 According to Bush and colleagues (2020), nature is fundamental to life and to the health and wellbeing of humans and when placemaking respond to a natural local context through engagement, the result are communities expressing values that are grounded in nature.
-Substantial evidence to this can be found in ancient Western and Easter traditions and in autochthonous communities in North and South America who sustain a transcendental connection to the natural environment (Nasr, 1990).
+Substantial evidence to this can be found in ancient Western and Eastern traditions and in autochthonous communities in North and South America who sustain a transcendental connection to the natural environment (Nasr, 1990).
 Although the way we sustain a connection with nature in cities has substantially changed from past civilizations and autochthonous communities (Merchant, 2006) introducing nature within urban environments still offers an opportunity to reconnect with the natural environment in a way that could enhance our subjective sense of health and wellbeing and promote environmental changes (e.g., environmental awareness, pro-environmental attitudes, etc.) (Davis et al., 2011; Lumber et al., 2017).
 Nevertheless, the presence of nature is not enough to enact social-ecological changes since nature is much more than green elements introduced in the urban space (Bush et al., 2020).
 Hence, the relevance of enabling emotions, meanings, and compassion in placemaking activities that promote interconnectedness with the natural environment (Lumber et al., 2017).

-Placemaking involving nature programmes in farming and gardening activities that enable self-reflection, gratitude, and compassion for the natural environment – also known as ‘nature-placemaking’ (Bush et al., 2020) – have been found to have positive impact in peoples’ health and wellbeing (Berto, 2014).
+Placemaking involving nature programmes in farming and gardening activities that enable self-reflection, gratitude, and compassion for the natural environment – also known as ‘nature-placemaking’ (Bush et al., 2020) – have been found to have positive impact in people’s health and wellbeing (Berto, 2014).
 Taking part in these activities could enhance social inclusion, positive emotions, healthy relationships with their community, and the perception of being part of a community (Berto, 2014).
 This direct interaction with the natural environment has also been found to be a catalyst for social cohesion and social capital, components that enhance psychological health and wellbeing (Jennings and Bamkole, 2019).
 The benefits of these programmes are better linked to the participative character of placemaking (e.g., enhancing sense of belonging and sense of community (Dempsey et al., 2014; Strydom, et al., 2018).
 However, for these activities to take place, there must be an external enabler that facilitates the emergence of such practices.
 The caveat of such activities is that they can fail to achieve long term involvement in the maintenance of the green space (Tan & Neo, 2009; Mattijssen et al, (a) 2017), often turning into a superficial beautification process in which citizens have minimal engagement in the long-term (Hes et al., 2020) defeating the purpose of implementing nature-placemaking activities (Schneekloth et al., 1995; Dempsey & Smith, 2014; Mattijssen et al., 2017).

 An example is found in Singapore, where placemaking programmes are implemented by the government to increase the active engagement of individuals in the construction and maintenance of the green places.
-Regrettably, the long-term engagement of participants fades as soon as the facilitator (i.e., government) concludes the activities.
-Additionally, there is no evidence that environmental awareness and/or pro-environmental attitudes are achieved after the programmes are concluded.
+Regrettably, the past research in Singapore suggests that extensive involvement of government in such initiatives tend to hinder resident’s levels of engagement: this reflects on the citizen’s hesitation to be associated with government-run programmes (Chua, 2000; Lee, 2002; Tan & Neo, 2009).
 Interestingly, to counterpoise the government initiatives, dispersed NGO-led citizen initiatives integrating nature-placemaking activities have emerged in Singapore.
 Some of these initiatives aim at re-introducing social characteristics such as community bonding, environmental awareness (e.g., sustainability), meaningful nature connection and citizen agency, which in turn create opportunities for psychological restoration.

 Nature-placemaking led by NGOs and its facilitators